 - The defending party must be insured

-Once you fulfill the above criteria, it’s likely that you qualify for legal funding.
-There’s no credit check required to receive a pre-settlement car accident loan since your credit and personal finances won’t be used to repay the loan.
-All that matters when it comes to getting funding is the quality of your case and meeting the conditions above.
+If you fulfill these criteria, it’s likely that you qualify for a car accident loan.
+There’s no credit check required to receive pre-settlement car accident lawsuit funding since your credit and personal finances won’t be used to repay the loan.
+All that matters when it comes to getting legal funding is the quality of your case and meeting the conditions above.

 Every auto accident is unique, with a different fact pattern from every other.
 Car accidents can cause immense financial damage to victims and lifelong injuries.
 You could face immediate and ongoing expenses related to the loss of your vehicle, other property, or income.
-This can entitle you to a large award and a substantial car accident lawsuit loan.
+This can entitle you to a large award and substantial legal funding for an auto accident.
 The amount of legal funding you can qualify for after an accident is determined by several factors:

 - The severity of your injuries